SolaceSamples/solace-samples-javascript/README.md

 These samples depend on version 10 or later of the Solace JavaScript API library.

-The Solace JavaScript API library can be [downloaded here](https://solace.com/downloads/).
+The Solace JavaScript API (Browser) library can be [downloaded here](https://solace.com/downloads/).
 The instructions in this tutorial assume you have downloaded the Web Messaging API for JavaScript library and unpacked it to a known location.
 The samples assume a  `lib` directory containing the API libraries will be installed in the current `solace-samples-javascript` directory at the root of the cloned repo:

 ```bash
 cp -R <path_to_unzipped_API_distribution_package>/lib .